Updated on November 15th, 2019 by Bob Ciura

 As the stock is trading at a trailing price-to-earnings ratio of only 6.8, it is likely to highly reward its shareholders from its current price.

-However, this royalty income comprises just about 5% of its total EBITDA and hence Alliance Resource Partners should be viewed as an essentially pure coal producer.
+However, this royalty income comprises a very small amount of its total EBITDA and hence Alliance Resource Partners should be viewed as an essentially pure-play coal producer.

 As a commodity producer, Alliance Resource Partners is extremely sensitive to the prevailing price of coal.
 This is clearly reflected in the behavior of its stock, which has been on a roller coaster in the last five years.